As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 How long will a dog throw up worms?
 Will it go away on its own?

-If your dog is vomiting worms, it likely will not go away on its own.
+It will likely NOT go away on its own.
 A worm in vomit means your dog likely has a high worm burden (or large numbers).
 They can vomit from an upset stomach but can also vomit due to obstruction by many worms.

 How did my dog get worms?

-Your dog can get worms in various ways; transmission depends on the type of worm.
+Your dog can get them in various ways; transmission depends on the type of worm.

 Roundworms – ingesting or sniffing eggs off the ground or eating infected rodents, birds, and earthworms.
 Larvae can cross the placenta, infect unborn puppies, and pass through the mother’s milk to new puppies.